 - Any staff member may request that a student in violation of the electronic policy turn their device over to them.
-Teachers have the discretion to keep the item till the end of the period, or turn the device into student services. - Any form of videotaping, use of a recording device or taking photographs of students on campus is prohibited.
+Teachers have the discretion to keep the item till the end of the period, or turn the device into the main office. - Any form of videotaping, use of a recording device or taking photographs of students on campus is prohibited.
 Electronic Devices will be confiscated if they are used to video/record students or staff without prior authorization.
-Students in violation of this policy may be subject to disciplinary actions that include suspension from school.
-If appropriate, the police may become involved (as cell phone videos can be involved with crimes). - Due to the large number of thefts related to cell phones/electronic devices, neither the Administration nor the Police will interrupt the educational environment to investigate a stolen item.
-Students and parents may still file a formal report with Hercules PD. - If you bring an electronic device on campus (cell phones, headphones, earbuds, etc.) it needs to be turned off and stowed in a location that is not visible. - Confiscated Item Policy: Electronic Device/Cell phones - o 1st Offense: - Device is logged with the main office (1st floor) and stored. - The item may be retrieved at the end of the school day through parent notification of the incident.
+Students in violation of this policy may be subject to disciplinary actions that include confiscation of item, assigned after school detention/Saturday school and/or suspension from school.
+If appropriate, Hercules Police Department may conduct an investigation based on report of illegal activity (cell phone videos, social media post and/or texts). - The Administration nor Campus Security Officers or School Resource Officers will interrupt the educational environment to investigate a stolen item.
+Students and/or parents may still file a theft report with Hercules PD and/or main office. - If you bring an electronic device on campus (cell phones, headphones, earbuds, etc.) it needs to be turned off and stowed in a location that is not visible or audible.

+Confiscated Item Policy: Electronic Device/Cell phones